graevy/graevy.github.io/content/posts/internet.md

 For desktops, [yt-dlp](https://github.com/yt-dlp/yt-dlp/releases) downloads youtube media, and just using the web version of spotify with ublock origin on firefox should block its ads, but if you want, [here's a cracked windows spotify github](https://github.com/mrpond/BlockTheSpot/releases), [another](https://github.com/SpotX-Official/SpotX), and [one for macos/linux](https://github.com/SpotX-Official/SpotX-Bash).

 If you're new to downloading your own music, put everything in a music folder, and make playlists inside your music player.
-I use [foobar2000](https://www.foobar2000.org/download) because it's very customizable.
+I recommend[^28] [foobar2000](https://www.foobar2000.org/download) because it's very customizable.

 ### <a name="video"></a>[Video](#navigation)